rrooddooxx/java_learning_notes/README.md

 6. **Bounded Type Parameters**
    [➡️ EJERCICIOS](./generics/src/BoundedTypeParams.java)
+   > In the context of Java generics, a "bound" refers to a restriction placed on a type parameter.
+   It specifies the types that can be used as arguments for a type parameter in a generic class, interface, or method.
+Bounds are used to enforce type safety by ensuring that the generic type meets certain criteria, such as being a subclass of a particular class or implementing a particular interface.
     1. _Simple Bounded Type:_

        Sirven para acotar una definición genérica.
 Es decir, dado un generic type parameter `<T>`,